-- i.
-The management will notify the participant of the decision, their right to an explanation, and their right to request in writing an Informal Hearing within ten (10) days of the occurrence. - ii.
-In the case of a participating family, the management will provide an opportunity for an Informal Hearing before the actual effective date of the termination of housing assistance payments.
+- 1. The management will notify the participant of the decision, their right to an explanation, and their right to request in writing an Informal Hearing within 10 days of the occurrence. - 2.
+In the case of a participating family, the management will provide an opportunity for an Informal Hearing before the actual effective date of the termination of housing assistance payments. - 3.
+The management will schedule the hearing within 10 business days of the date the written request for an Informal Hearing is received in the management's office. - 4.
+The procedures for requesting and conducting an Informal Hearing will be provided to each family during the Moderate Rehabilitation Program Briefing. - 5.
+Within 10 days of receipt of a request for an Informal Hearing in accordance with CHFA's policies, the management will select a Hearing Officer and schedule the hearing.
+The Hearing Officer will be someone other than the person who made the decision on the matter under review or the subordinate of that person. - 6.
+The Moderate Rehabilitation Program participant and the owner/agent may be represented by a lawyer or other representative.

-- iii.
-The management will schedule the hearing within ten (10) business days of the date the written request for an Informal Hearing is received in the management's office. - iv.
-The procedures for requesting and conducting an Informal Hearing will be provided to each family during the Moderate Rehabilitation Program Briefing. - v.
-Within ten (10) days of receipt of a request for an Informal Hearing in accordance with CHFA's policies, the management will select a Hearing Officer and schedule the hearing.
-The Hearing Officer will be impartial and not the person or subordinate of the person who made or approved the decision on the matter under review. - vi.
-The Moderate Rehabilitation Program participant and the owner/agent may be represented by a lawyer or other representative. - vii.
-The Hearing Officer will be responsible for conducting the hearing in accordance with the following guidelines: - a.
-The participant or the participant's representative will first be given an opportunity to present the participant's objections to the decision in question, and only the specific decision pertinent to this hearing.
+- 7. The Hearing Officer will be responsible for conducting the hearing in accordance with the following guidelines: - a.
+The participant or the participant's representative will first be given an opportunity to present his/her objections to the decision in question, and only the specific decision pertinent to this hearing.
 The participant may present evidence or question witnesses at this time. - b.
 The management or the management's representative will then have an opportunity to explain the decision.
 The management may present evidence and question witnesses.
 The participant will have the opportunity to question any development witnesses at this time also. - c.
 The Informal Hearing is not intended to duplicate procedures under judicial review, so the rules of admissibility under such proceeding will not be applied in the course of the hearing. - d.
-The Hearing Officer will issue a written decision stating the reasons for the decision within ten (10) business days of the Informal Hearing.
+The Hearing Officer will issue a written decision stating the reasons for the decision within 10 business days of the Informal Hearing.
 Factual decisions related to the individual circumstances of the participant will be based on the evidence presented at the hearing.
 A copy of the hearing decision will be sent by certified mail to the participant. - e.
 The decision of the Hearing Officer will be final.
-After a decision has been rendered, the family may request a hearing from CHFA.
-A hearing requested from CHFA will be substantively similar and will comply with HUD's grievance procedures. - f.
-A family is not precluded from seeking other remedies available under state and federal law.
+When all levels of owner authority have been exhausted, the family may request a hearing from CHFA.
+This does not preclude the family from seeking other remedies.